d12frosted/elpa-mirror/gnu/consult-readme.txt

 It is highly recommended to install the following package combination:

 - consult: This package
-- [[https://github.com/raxod502/selectrum][selectrum]], [[https://github.com/minad/vertico][vertico]] or [[https://github.com/oantolin/icomplete-vertical][icomplete-vertical]]: Vertical completion systems
+- [[https://github.com/minad/vertico][vertico]], [[https://github.com/raxod502/selectrum][selectrum]] or [[https://github.com/oantolin/icomplete-vertical][icomplete-vertical]]: Vertical completion systems
   (Icomplete-vertical is only needed for Emacs 27, built-in on Emacs 28)
 - [[https://github.com/minad/marginalia][marginalia]]: Annotations for the completion candidates
 - [[https://github.com/oantolin/embark][embark and embark-consult]]: Action commands, which can act on the completion candidates
 - [[https://github.com/oantolin/orderless][orderless]]: Completion style which offers flexible candidate filtering

-There exist a few packages which integrate Consult with special programs or with other packages in the Emacs ecosystem.
+There exist packages which integrate Consult with special programs or with other packages in the Emacs ecosystem.
 You may want to install some of them depending on your personal preferences.

 - [[https://github.com/minad/consult-flycheck][consult-flycheck]]: Provides the =consult-flycheck= command.
 - [[https://github.com/gagbo/consult-lsp][consult-lsp]]: Integration with [[https://github.com/emacs-lsp/lsp-mode][LSP-Mode]] (Language Server Protocol).